 The RPSI has been running monthly meetings in Belfast, during the winter months, continually since February 1974.

-Guest speakers from all corners of Ireland and beyond have enthralled our audiences with tales of all things railway - broad and narrow gauge and mostly steam with many pictures from behind the scenes.
-Hundreds of slide shows and miles of movie film and video have revealed every corner of the island's rail network - and parts of several other countries as well! - to our consistently large audiences; reputedly the largest in these islands.
+Guest speakers from all corners of Ireland and beyond have enthralled our audiences with tales of all things railway - broad and narrow gauge - mostly steam with many pictures from behind the scenes.
+Hundreds of slide shows and miles of movie film and video have revealed every corner of the island's railway network to consistently large audiences, reputedly the largest in these islands.

-Each night includes a ten-minute 'Newsreel'.
+Each night includes a 5 minute 'Newsreel'.
 This gives a bite-sized look at some recent event or intriguing piece of engineering in which the RPSI has been involved and is usually a mixture of video and still photographs.
 It is the natural appetiser to getting involved yourself.

-There is a sales table which will give you a chance to browse through the RPSI shop, including the large stock of new and second-hand Irish railway books, videos and other railway paperwork as well as magazines - far too many to list on the website!
+There will be an interval for tea/coffee, with time to visit the huge display of items for sale, giving you a chance to browse through the RPSI shop, including the large stock of new and second-hand Irish railway books, videos and other railway paperwork as well as magazines - far too many to list here.